-There are two basic steps to take when a Marine is impacted by a duty-limiting medical condition: the Marine is placed on limited duty by a military medical provider while recovering; if the medical provider determines it is unlikely the Marine will return to unrestricted duty, a referral into the DES would be made.
+There are two basic steps to take when a Marine is impacted by a duty-limiting medical condition: the Marine is recommended to be placed on limited duty by a military medical provider while recovering; if the medical provider determines it is unlikely the Marine will return to unrestricted duty, a referral into the DES would be made.
+A provider's recommended period of LIMDU is to be determined based on the expected recovery time for a specific condition.
+Six-month periods of LIMDU is no longer the standard.